 A person can get hepatitis A or E from eating food or drinking water carrying the virus.
 A person can get hepatitis B in many ways, including:

 An infected mother has a high chance of giving hepatitis B to her child during or after birth.
-All pregnant women should be tested for hepatitis B. Within 12 hours of birth, infants born to mothers with hepatitis B need to receive treatment with hepatitis B antibody and hepatitis B vaccine.
-This can prevent transmission of hepatitis B from mother to the baby.
+All pregnant women should be tested for hepatitis B. Within 12 hours of birth, infants born to mothers with hepatitis B need to receive treatment with hepatitis B antibodies and the hepatitis B vaccine.
+This can prevent the transmission of hepatitis B from the mother to the baby.

 A person can get hepatitis C from:

 A basic evaluation of your liver function will be done by your physician which entails clinical examination, blood investigation for liver function test and hepatitis viruses, an ultrasound exam for the liver and a few supportive investigations for liver illness.